andrei-stoica/Rusty-tasks/README.md

 Use `rust-task -p <n>` to access a previous day's file where `<n>` is the number of days back you want to go.
 If a file does not exist for that day, it will default to the closest to that date.
 A value of 0 represents today's file.

+Alternatively, use `--date` or `-d` to specify a date specifically.
+Preferably in the format year-month-day, padding with zero is optional.
+However, if the year, or, year and month are omitted they will be filled in with the current date's year and month.
+For example, If the current date is `2024-2-30`, the string `4` will resolve to `2024-2-4`, and `1-4` will resolve to `2024-1-4`.

 Specify a custom config location with `-c`, otherwise, it will scan for a config in the locations specified in the [config section](#config).
 If no config